jfairbank/pat-packet-visits-ruby-rails/hop-on-it.md

 192.30.0.0 to 192.30.255.255.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-"As you get closer to your destination, the CIDR address you need at each router station will grow more and more specific until you finally reach your destination."
+"As you get closer to your destination, the CIDR address you need at each router station will usually grow more and more specific until you finally reach your destination."

 "Wow, thanks!
 That explains a lot.
 I think I have what I need then.
 Thank you